probmods/probmods2/chapters/02-generative-models.md

 viz.hist(repeat(1000, randomPair), 'return values');
 ~~~~

-We see by examining this histogram that `(#t #f)` comes out about 25% of the time.
+We see by examining this histogram that `[true, false]` comes out about 25% of the time.
-We may define the **probability** of a return value to be the fraction of times (in the long run) that this value is returned from evaluating the program -- then the probability of `(#t #f)` from the above program is 0.25.
+We may define the **probability** of a return value to be the fraction of times (in the long run) that this value is returned from evaluating the program -- then the probability of `[true, false]` from the above program is 0.25.

 Even for very complicated programs we can predict the probability of different outcomes by simulating (sampling from) the program.
 It is also often useful to compute these probabilities directly by reasoning about the sampling process.

 ## Product Rule

-In the above example we take three steps to compute the output value: we sample from the first `(flip)`, then from the second, then we make a list from these values.
+In the above example we take three steps to compute the output value: we sample from the first `flip()`, then from the second, then we make a list from these values.
 To make this more clear let us re-write the program as:

 ~~~~